Kanazawa Station 金沢駅

-There is a tourist information center opposite the main gates of the JR Shinkansen.
+There is a tourist information center opposite the ticket barriers of the JR Shinkansen.
 Stop at the tourist information center to get maps and bus timetables, or even book a local volunteer guide for the day (reservations must be made two weeks in advance).

 Design, architecture, and public spaces

 Despite being considered an unattractive modern structure at first, Kanazawa Station has become a symbol of Kanazawa.
-The impressive Tsuzumi-mon gate—designed to look like a traditional drum used in Noh plays—is built with local Japanese cypress.
+The impressive Tsuzumi-mon gate—designed to look like a traditional drum used in Noh plays—is built with Japanese Douglas fir.
 The gigantic Motenashi dome covering the east exit plaza is not only stunning but protects travelers from the frequent rain and snowfall typical of the region.

 Around the station